pysam-developers/pysam/doc/usage.rst

 Fetching mapped reads in a :term:`region`
 -----------------------------------------

-There are two ways to process reads in a region.
+There are two ways to iterate through reads in a region.
 The first method follows the :term:`csamtools` API and  works via a callback function.
 The callback will be executed for each alignment in a :term:`region`::